 - They live in a home where there is domestic violence, drug and/or alcohol abuse.

-- Their parent has a mental health or physical health problem.
+- Their parent or a sibling has a mental health or physical health problem.

 - They enter the nursery and school with development that is significantly below that expected of their chronological age e.g. still in nappies, speech and language delay.